Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Numerical integration

 \end{proof}

-Some important quadratures such as the Frolov and Fibonacci quadratures are constructively designed for functions on $\RRd$ with support contained in the unit $d$-suppercube or for $1$-periodic functions.
+Some important quadratures such as the Frolov quadrature and the QMC quadrature based on Fibonacci lattice rules ($d=2$) are constructively designed for functions on $\RRd$ with support contained in the unit $d$-cube or for $1$-periodic functions.
 To employ them for constructing a quadrature for functions on $\RRd$ we need to modify those constructions.